ualibraries/ace-audit-manager/README.md

 ### External dependencies

 1. An [smtp](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server to send emails.
 For the examples located in the [compose/](https://github.com/ualibraries/archivematica/tree/1.6.1-beta3/compose) directory, they use a gmail test account.
 For a production deployment an organization's smtp server should be used.

+## Environment Variables

+The following environment variables control the docker setup:

+* ACE_AUDIT_SHARES - host directory containing archival content to mount into ace-am docker container which it should audit.
+Defaults to /mnt
+* ACE_AUDIT_DBSTORE - host directory where persistant mysql dbstore files should go.
+Defaults to creating a temporary docker volume

 ## Deployment